-For safety instrumented systems usage it is assumed that the 4 - 20 mA output is used as the primary safety variable.
-No other output variants are covered by this assessment
+For safety instrumented systems usage, it is assumed that the 4-20 mA output is used as the primary safety variable.
+No other output variants are covered by this assessment.

-The 2051 Pressure Transmitter with 4-20mA HART is classified as a Type B^1 device according to IEC 61508, having a hardware fault tolerance of 0.
+The 3051 Pressure Transmitter with 4-20mA HART is classified as a Type B1 device according to IEC 61508, having a hardware fault tolerance of 0.

-The 2051 Pressure Transmitter with 4-20mA HART can be connected to the process using an impulse line, depending on the application the clogging of the impulse line needs to be accounted for, see section 5.1 of the FMEDA reports [R3] and [R4].
+The 3051 Pressure Transmitter with 4-20mA HART can be connected to the process using an impulse line, depending on the application the clogging of the impulse line needs to be accounted for, see section 5.1 of the FMEDA reports [R2] to [R4].